Stefan Zweig: Adaptations

+at work....") is taken from the beginning of Beware of Pity.
+Anderson also said that the film's protagonist, the concierge Gustave H., played by Ralph Fiennes, was based on Zweig.
+In the film's opening sequence, a teenage girl visits a shrine for The Author, which includes a bust of him wearing Zweig-like spectacles and celebrated as his country's "National Treasure".

-The 2017 Austrian-German-French film Vor der Morgenröte (Stefan Zweig: Farewell to Europe) chronicles Stefan Zweig's travels in the North and South Americas, trying to come to terms with his exile from home.
+The 2017 Austrian-German-French film Vor der Morgenröte (Stefan Zweig: Farewell to Europe) chronicles Stefan Zweig's travels in North and South America, trying to come to terms with his exile from home.

 The 2018 American short film Crepúsculo by Clemy Clarke is based on Zweig's short story "A Story Told in Twilight" and relocated to a quinceañera in 1980s New York.

-TV film La Ruelle au clair de lune (1988) by Édouard Molinaro is an adaptation of Zweig's short-story Moonbeam Alley.
+TV film La Ruelle au clair de lune (1988) by Édouard Molinaro is an adaptation of Zweig's short story Moonbeam Alley.

-Schachnovelle, translated as The Royal Game and as Chess Story, was the inspiration for the 1960 Gerd Oswald film Brainwashed, as well as for two Czechoslovakian films—the 1980 Královská hra (The Royal Game) and Šach mat (Checkmate), made for television in 1964—and for the 2021 Philipp Stölzl film Chess Story.
+Schachnovelle, translated as The Royal Game and as Chess Story, was the inspiration for the 1960 Gerd Oswald film Brainwashed, as well as for two Czechoslovak films—the 1980 Královská hra (The Royal Game) and Šach mat (Checkmate), made for television in 1964—and for the 2021 Philipp Stölzl film Chess Story.